 In most cases, having a business application at hand is not enough; you also need to have quick access to reference information on business processes or products.
 Basically, end-user documentation and technical documentation must also be available in a mobile-friendly format.

 The times when all documentation was on paper or in multi-megabyte PDF files are gone.
-Now you also need to publish it on the Web as online help that is easy to use both on desktop computers and on any Internet-capable mobile devices.
+Now you also need to publish it as online user documentation that is easy to use both on desktop computers and on any Internet-capable mobile devices.

 That problem can be solved, and the solution is simpler than appears.

-Using Dr.Explain is one of the simplest ways to create a mobile-friendly, professional-grade online help.
+Using a professional help authoring tool Dr.Explain is one of the simplest ways to create a mobile-friendly, professional-grade online help.

 Dr.Explain allows you to create a user guide or technical documentation in multiple formats based on one project.
-It takes only a couple of clicks to export the documentation to one of these popular formats: PDF, CHM (the help file format used in Windows), Microsoft Word, or online help ready to publish on the Web.
+You can easily create CHM help file, generate PDF from help project, export to Microsoft Word, or produce online help ready to publish on the Web — all from a single source.

 In this article, we are going to focus on online help that can be accessed by your customers or colleagues from their personal computers or mobile devices after you have published it on your website.
 Online documentation should be easy to read and use on different mobile platforms.
 You can achieve that goal by employing several factors.
 Let’s take a closer look at them.